Welcome to today's edition of the Rush 24-7 podcast.

 There was no reason to go to Iraq.

-And they start going after all these people at the uh at the grand jury, and they finally indict Scooter Libby, even though wasn't even involved in the leak, it was called it a process crime.
+And they start going after all these people at the grand jury, and they finally indict Scooter Libby, even though he wasn't even involved in the leak.

-The case should have never brought, it should have never started once uh the original purpose here, finding out who the leaker was was known by the independent counsel.
+The case should have never brought, it should have never started once the original purpose here, finding out who the leaker was was known by the independent counsel.

 We'll get some of your phone call reaction to this.

-Whatever it is coming up right after another EIB obscene profit timeout.
+Whatever it is, coming up right after another EIB obscene profit timeout.

 Sit tight.